Joe-Collins-1986/muscle-map/README.md

 ## Bugs
   * Navigation bar had too much content to display neatly.
-      - Resolved by utilising a youtube tutorial on how to create and add JavaScript to create a hamburger menu for small screens.
+      - Resolved by utilising a YouTube tutorial on how to create and add JavaScript to create a hamburger menu for small screens.
   * Wanted the hero image on the home page not to be pushed down by the hamburger menu.
       - Resolved by setting the hero image and hero text to absolute values and moving the hero image back on the z-axis.
   * On publication to Git Pages the internal links did not work.